sirdog3355/EnduraBot/zensical/docs/hosting-yourself.md

 ## About Docker
 The live bot that runs for EDC is hosted in a Docker container on the community's infrastructure. `docker-compose.yml` and `Dockerfile` are used for this purpose.
 You are, per the license, free to use these files to do this yourself.
 I simply do not feel confident documenting how to do so (nor am I interested in maintaining such documentation).

+[^1]: You can use the image located at `zensical/docs/images/EnduraBot_Logo.png` in the EnduraBot repository if you would like.